tlhakhan/console-setup/README.md

-# console-setup
+# README
-A repository to setup my console
+A repository to setup my console.